UQMSS/website/readme.md

 ### Editing the styles

 You should not need to edit the CSS.
-All of the stying is done using [tailwind](https://tailwindcss.com/docs), and styles are added using the corresponding class names.
+All of the styling is done using [tailwind](https://tailwindcss.com/docs), and styles are added using the corresponding class names.

 <!-- TODO: more details around customising tailwind, example class names etc -->